Create mind maps easily in Lucidchart with the mind map shape library!

 - Click Import from the Mind Map shape library.

 - Choose your .txt file or copy and paste your outline into the text box.

 Lucidchart quickly converts any mind map into a Plain Text or HTML text outline.
 To export your mind map text, follow these steps:

 - Click Export from the Mind Map shape library.

 - Select your desired outline formatting (Plain Text or HTML).

-- Highlight the text and use Command-C to copy the outline to your clipboard.
+- Highlight the text and use Command-C (Mac) or Ctrl-C (Windows) to copy the outline to your clipboard.

 Lucidchart recognizes tab or space indented outlines.
 We recommend choosing one indentation style for a single outline.
 Below are examples of both styles that you can copy (Ctrl or Command + C) and paste (Ctrl or Command + V) to test.